JCall-Engineer/blog/src/writeups/how-this-works.md

 When `-d` is the only input source, the script automatically treats it as the relative root --- preserving the directory structure from that point.
 So `src/writeups/how-this-works.md` becomes `html/writeups/how-this-works.html`.
 The `--draft` flag gets added conditionally when building the draft version of the site (you saw this in the `ship.sh` output earlier --- it builds both `main[publish]` and `main[draft]`).

-The script handles the hard parts --- markdown to HTML via `markdown-it`, LaTeX rendering via `KaTeX`, and frontmatter extraction via `yq` --- and leaves the easy parts (site composition, navigation, templating) to other processes.
+The script handles the hard parts --- markdown <span aria-label="to">→</span> HTML via `markdown-it`, LaTeX rendering via `KaTeX`, and frontmatter extraction via `yq` --- and leaves the easy parts (site composition, navigation, templating) to other processes.
 For each markdown file, it outputs:

 - `.html` - The translated content (just the article body, no site chrome)
 - `.json` - The extracted metadata (title, tags, dates, slug)